Saadmairaj/tkmacosx/README.md

 Radiobutton of tkmacosx are fixed from multiple issues i.e. background color not showing properly when `indicator=0`, *activebackground*, *activeforeground* options not working, few other issues are fixed in tkmacosx Radiobutton.
 Radiobuttons are sets of related widgets that allow the user to select only one of a set of choices.
 Each radiobutton consists of two parts, the *indicator* and the *label*.

 - Configurable options for a Colorscale widget.
-For example `Radiobutton(root, options=value, ...)`
+Syntax: `Radiobutton(root, options=value, ...)`

     | Options               	| Description                                                                                                                                                                                                                                                                                                                                                                                                                          	|
     |-----------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|